 Step 4: Approval Process/Timelines: Approved families follow the instructions on the New Student Enrollment page that is linked on the approval email to finalize enrollment directly with the approved school site.

 IDA’s are good for 5 years or until a student changes schools and can be revoked or rescinded for continued disciplinary problems, failing grades or continued unexcused absences, excessive absences or tardies.
 This revocation cannot be appealed and is final.
 Continuing students in grades 11 and 12 cannot have their IDA revoked/rescinded after June 30th following their 10th-grade year.
 Requests for new IDAs can be denied for any grade level.

 Instructions for IDA's out of BUSD

-- The district of residence, BUSD, reads the IDA and gives an approval or denial for the student to leave that district.
-The district then sends this paperwork to the district the parent is requesting the student attend.
+Step 2: The district of residence, BUSD, will review the IDA and will approve or deny for the student to leave the district.
+The district will then send this paperwork to the district the parent is requesting the student attend.

-- The district of request then reviews the paperwork and makes a decision based on available space and appropriate attendance and behavior.
+Step 3: The requested district then reviews the paperwork and makes a decision based on available space and appropriate attendance and behavior.

 Step 4: The parent is notified of the decision by the district the parent is requesting.

 Should you have any questions please email Georgina Martinez at firstname.lastname@example.org or call (707) 747-8300 ext 1211.